Click Here to:

 Waterfront Buyers – Click Here – to receive your custom written Waterfront Buyers' Guide which could save you lots of money and help prevent future headaches

 Last year, a very nice waterfront property was listed for sale on the Waupaca Chain O' Lakes in the mid $600,000 range.
 It sold immediately.
 Was it underpriced?
-Another property went under contract very recently for in the mid to upper $900,000 range but, was originally listed for close to a million and a half dollars.
+Another waterfront property sold very recently for in the mid to upper $900,000 range but, was originally listed for close to a million and a half dollars.
 Did it sell for a fair price – why or why not?

 We analyze all area waterfront transactions – so you do not have to, and as a result, have informed opinions backed up by analytic research.
 The answers to the above three questions are relatively long so, if you are a waterfront buyer or seller please contact me for some hopefully valuable thoughts.

-Here is a small portion of what is again, hopefully valuable, analysis.
-If you would like more complete information and analysis, please go to LINK to get all of our valuable waterfront transaction information.
+Below is a small portion of what is again, hopefully valuable, analysis.
+If you would like more complete information and analysis, please go to Waterfront Sales Information to get all of our valuable waterfront transaction information.